 The ponds are the best place to go swimming in London and certainly one of the most unique things to do in London!

-Here are a few tips and pieces of information from a local so you know how to visit the Hampstead Heath Ponds including costs, opening times and whether you need tickets because during the last 2 years tickets have been needed, then they haven’t, then they have again!
+Here are a few tips and pieces of information on how to visit the Hampstead Heath Ponds including costs, opening times and whether you need tickets because during the last 2 years tickets have been needed, then they haven’t, then they have again!
 Yes, it’s been confusing!

 Hampstead Heath Swimming